Summary / TL;DR

 3. Duplicate The Ad Group Campaign

-It’s better to duplicate your ad group campaign before making drastic changes.
-This is a standard error in PPC; whenever you change, the structure disappears, so there’s no way of returning to the old account.
+Duplicate your ad group campaign before making drastic changes.
+This is a common PPC mistake: once you change the structure, there’s no way to return to the old setup.

-We’d suggest changing to a duplicate copy of the campaign to keep everything safe.
-If, by any chance, the new STAG structure doesn’t work well, you could always return to the original STAG as a backup.
+Work on a duplicate copy to keep everything safe.
+If the new STAG structure doesn’t work, you can always return to your backup.

 Nonetheless, giving the new structure time is equally important to prove its worth.